Franklin, North Carolina: Scottish Tartans Museum

 Franklin has been home to the Scottish Tartans Museum since 1994.
 It shows materials common to some of the Scots-Irish immigrants who settled in this area in the late eighteenth century and later.

+Education

+The local public school system is run by Macon County Schools.
+Franklin High School serves grades 9–12.
+Macon Early College is a high school that offers college classes.
+East Franklin Elementary school serves younger grades.

+Media

+The Franklin Press has been published weekly in Franklin since 1888.
+It is the oldest standing business in Macon County.
+The Press was preceded by four other Macon County newspapers: The Franklin Observer and The Western Carolinian (both of which began in 1860), the Macon Advance (started in 1877), and The Western Reporter (1880-1881).
+None of them lasted more than a few years.

 Library

-The Macon County Public Library, which is county funded but not part of county government, is part of the Fontana Regional Library system.
+The Macon County Public Library, which is partially county funded but not part of county government, is part of the Fontana Regional Library system.

 Macon County Airport

 The Macon County Airport is located in the Iotla Valley, just north of Franklin, and reports ASOS weather station information as "Franklin" at :00, :20, and :40 past each hour.